devmonster423/college-lms-react-node/readme.md

 # CBPGEC Website

 This is the website of the Ch.
 Bramh Prakash Govt.
-Engineering College.
+Engineering College 🏫.

 :boom: :boom: [Visit the site Here.](https://cbpgec.ga) :boom: :boom:

 > More Data Will be added as things get built.

-**For team members and people working on this.**
+**Contributions are welcome 🙏.
+To contribute -**

 Run the following command opening terminal in the directory root directory of this project.

 `npm install`

+Then -

+* to start server `npm start`
+* to start server in watch-mode `npm run server-watch`
+* to build app `npm run build:prod` or `npm run build:dev`
+* to serve app in watch mode `npm run dev-server`
+* to run server test `npm run server-test`
+* to run server tests in watch mode `npm run server-test-watch`
+* to run client tests `client-test`
+* to run client tests in watch mode `client-test-watch`
+* to run all tests `npm test`
+* to run all tests in watch mode `npm run test-watch`

 ## Follow the code style by using these tools -